 The real challenge (or bliss): How to incorporate beets into your diet?

-If you already enjoy beets in your diet, hopefully this information has reinforced your love of beets.
-However, if you hate beets, maybe I can convince you to give them another try.
-Here are some tips that can help beet transition in your diet easier.
+If you already enjoy beets in your diet, hopefully, this information has reinforced your love of them.
+However, if you hate them, maybe I can convince you to give them another try.
+Here are some tips to help beets transition to your diet more easily.

-- Try multiple times: if you have kids, your pediatrician probably told you that it can take up to 8-10 tries before your child would even taste a new food.
-How about giving at least a few tries to this awesome veggie.
-If you don't like in one recipe, try in another.
-If you don't like it raw, try cooked.
+- Try multiple times: if you have kids, your pediatrician probably told you it can take up to 8-10 tries before your child even tastes a new food.
+How about giving this awesome veggie at least a few tries?
+If you don't like one recipe, try another.
+If you don't like it raw, try cooking.
 If the earthy flavor is a huge issue, mask the flavor.

-- Start with raw: use raw grated beets in salad or juice them; raw beets offer the maximum nutrition.
-If you don't like the taste, add a favorite dressing and/or mix with other favorite veggies.
-In juices, adding an apple or orange easily masks the earthy taste (stay tuned for Beet energy juice recipe).
+- Start with raw: Use raw grated beets in a salad or juice; raw beets offer the maximum nutrition.
+If you don't like the taste, add a favorite dressing and/or mix it with other favorite veggies.
+Adding an apple or orange to juices easily masks the earthy taste (stay tuned for the Beet energy juice recipe).

 - Learn to cook beets: If I am not juicing beets, I often cook them to use in a variety of recipes--salads, soups (my favorite are borscht and my mom's simple beet/carrot/tomato soup), hummus, burgers, curries, roasted vegetables, and desserts (possibilities are endless).
-It is important to cook beets with a method that preserves the maximum nutrition.
-Cooked beets develop a sweeter profile (no wonder, in Victorian times they were used in desserts) and hence may be more palatable .
-I have tried pretty much every method of cooking over the years and found the following to be effective in saving the nutrition.
-I never boil beets as most of the nutrients leach into the boiling water.
+It is important to cook beets using a method that preserves maximum nutrition.
+Cooked beets develop a sweeter profile (no wonder, in Victorian times, they were used in desserts) and may be more palatable.
+I have tried almost every cooking method over the years and found the following effective in saving nutrition.
+I never boil beets as most nutrients leach into the boiling water.

-- Steam it: you can steam beets in either pressure cooker or over stop top in a steamer basket.
-If beets are small, they can be steamed whole, but if you have beets bigger than 2", then you may want to cut them in half.
-While steaming, always leave beet skin and 1" of top on to save the nutrients.
+- Steam it: Steam beets in a pressure cooker or over a stoptop in a steamer basket.
+Small beets can be steamed whole, but if they are bigger than 2", you may want to cut them in half.
+Always leave the beet skin and 1" of top on to save the nutrients.

-- Roast it: preheat oven to 375°F. Trim the top and bottom parts leaving beet skin on.
-Make shallow cuts in beets a few places with a sharp knife; add beets with 2-4 tbsp water to an oven-proof dish covered with an oven-proof cover or aluminum foil.
+- Roast it: preheat oven to 375°F. Trim the top and bottom parts, leaving beet skin on.
+Make shallow cuts in beets in a few places with a sharp knife; add beets with 2-4 tbsp water to an oven-proof dish covered with an oven-proof cover or aluminum foil.
 Roast for about one hour.
 If beets are bigger than 2", it may take longer (about 75 minutes) to roast them.
-Once roasted, insert a knife to check for doneness; you should be able to easily insert a knife into a roasted beet.
+Once roasted, insert a knife to check for doneness; you should be able to insert a knife into a roasted beet easily.
 Upon roasting, beets become sweeter and creamier.

-- Steamed or roasted beets offer a lot of possibilities in making recipes ranging from soups, salads, curries, and more (stay tuned for awesome beet recipes).
-I often don't refrigerate roasted or steamed beets more than 2-3 days.
+- Steamed or roasted beets offer many possibilities for recipes, including soups, salads, curries, and more (stay tuned for awesome beet recipes).
+I often don't refrigerate roasted or steamed beets for over 2-3 days.
 I never freeze beets as I am not sure (at least yet) if the freezing process preserves or destroys beet nutrients.

 TLC Beets Rating: Green

-- Science has reinforced health benefits of beets.
+- Science has reinforced the health benefits of beets.

-- Beets offer variety in taste and texture in culinary experience.
+- Beets offer variety in taste and texture in the culinary experience.

 This is a very informative article about beets.
 I love using beets in my cooking.
 I used to roast beets by wrapping them in al foil and was not very comfortable with it because it could possibly leach into food.
 However, the method you suggested seems safer.
 Will try.